Skip to main content

 1. POST_ONLY — The market is live but only accepts limit orders.
 This gives Market Makers time to build liquidity on both sides of the order book before real trading begins.

-2. ACTIVE — Once ±2% order book depth reaches $100,000 on both bid and ask sides and holds for 10 minutes, the market automatically opens for full trading including market orders.
+2. ACTIVE — Once bid-side and ask-side ±2% single-side order book depth are each at least $50,000 and hold for 10 minutes, the market automatically opens for full trading including market orders.

 If conditions deteriorate after launch — insufficient depth, Insurance Fund running low, funding rate anomalies — the system can automatically force the market into REDUCE_ONLY mode (only position-closing allowed) or initiate delisting entirely.
 These circuit breakers apply per-market, not platform-wide.